jackc/pgxrecord/README.md

 Package pgxrecord is a tiny framework for CRUD operations and data mapping.

 It is not an ORM.
-It does not use reflection and it does not use code generation.
+It does not use reflection and it does not require code generation.

 ## Example Usage